-The Turtle Mountain Community College is accredited by the Higher Learning Commission 230 South LaSalle Street, Suite 7-500 Chicago II.
-60604 The Clinical Phlebotomy Program at TMCC is approved by the National Accrediting Agency for Clinical laboratory Sciences.

-(www.naacls.org) 5600 N River Rd., Suite 720, Rosemont, Illinois 60018: (733) 714-8880.

-Approval by NAACLS assures students that they will be provided with a quality education in

-Laboratory Science.
-Upon completion Phlebotomy Program the graduate is eligible to sit for national certification exams.
+The Turtle Mountain Community College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA) 230 South LaSalle Street, Suite 7-500 Chicago II.
+60604 The Clinical Phlebotomy Program at TMCC is approved by the National Accrediting Agency for Clinical laboratory Sciences.(www.naacls.org) 5600 N. River Rd., Suite 720, Rosemont, Illinois 60018: (733) 714-8880.
+Approval by NAACLS assures students that they will be provided with a quality education in Laboratory Science.
+Upon successful Phlebotomy Program the graduate is eligible to sit for national certification exams.
 Graduation from the program is not contingent upon passing an external certification exam.

 The purpose of this handbook is to detail policies and procedures specific to the Phlebotomy Program.
-It is constructed to be used as a supplement to the Turtle Mountain Community College catalog and TMCC student handbook.
+It is constructed to be used as a supplement to the Turtle Mountain Community College catalog and student handbook.
 The policies and procedures set forth in this handbook are designed to support the success of the student.